Your dream’s come true, you’re finally in Japan!

 The book is aimed at 3rd and 4th grade elementary school students so should be a good choice for readers around JLPT N4-N3 level, and kanji are written with furigana.

 Enjoy a traditional Japanese ghost story.
-This bilingual Japanese reader is available on Kindle and should make the story accessible, even to learners who are new to Japanese.
+Search for this bilingual Japanese reader on Kindle, which should make the story accessible, even to learners who are new to Japanese.

-For another easy read on Kindle, this collection for kids seems like a solid choice and is available outside of Japan.
+For another easy read on Kindle, this collection for kids seems like a solid choice.

 Intermediate or advanced learners may find Natsume Soseki’s writing, available through the Sōseki Project, especially interesting.